Rick Heber

-Richard Franz Heber (born January 12, 1932) is an American educational psychologist and expert on mental retardation.
+Richard Franz Heber (born January 12, 1932) is an American educational psychologist and expert on intellectual disability.
 He is known for his work on the Milwaukee Project, and for his subsequent conviction on charges of fraud and misuse of federal funds.
 As a result of this conviction, Heber was sentenced to a three-year term in a federal prison in Bastrop, Texas.

 Early life and education

 Heber was born on January 12, 1932.
 He received his BA from the University of Arkansas in 1953.
 He then served as principal of the Manitoba School for Mental Deficiency for a year before enrolling at Michigan State University, where he received his master's degree in 1955.
 In 1957, he received his Ph.D. from George Peabody College.

 Academic career

 In 1959, Heber joined the faculty of the University of Wisconsin–Madison as coordinator of their special education program.
 He later chaired the President's Panel on Mental Retardation during the presidency of John F. Kennedy.
 Until December 1980, he was director of the University of Wisconsin's Center on Mental Retardation and Human Development.